underthecurve/r-data-cleaning-tricks/R-datacleaning-tricks.md

 -   How would you rename the variables in the `attendees` data to make them easier to work with?

--   What are some other issues with this dataset that could be solved using the data cleaning tools we've learned today?
+-   What are some other issues with this dataset?
+How would you solve them using what we've learned?

 -   What are some other "messy" data issues you've encountered?